ngrx/platform/projects/ngrx.io/content/guide/data/entity-metadata.md

 The caller can specify in the optional `isOptimistic` parameter.
 If the caller doesn't specify, the dispatcher chooses based on default options.

-The _default_ defaults are the safe ones: _optimistic_ for delete and _pessimistic_ for add and update.
+The _defaults_ are the safe ones: _optimistic_ for delete and _pessimistic_ for add and update.
 You can override those choices here.

 ### _additionalCollectionState_

-Each NgRx Data entity collection in the the store has [predefined properties](guide/data/entity-collection).
+Each NgRx Data entity collection in the store has [predefined properties](guide/data/entity-collection).

 You can add your own collection properties by setting the `additionalCollectionState` property to an object with those custom collection properties.